tanguanhong89/V33-TGN01-Time-Series-Link-Prediction/readme.md

 ![fig4](/src/fig4.png)

-Do note that because the model itself uses LSTM, which uses prior cell state for inference (means that it takes into account the whole history if possible), and that M and N shares the same environment, hence we see here that part of N’s context is actually M’s context.(sM is subset of sN if both are in the same environment, which is usually the case)
+Do note that because the model itself uses LSTM, which uses prior cell state for inference (means that it takes into account the whole history if possible), and that M and N shares the same environment, hence we see here that part of N’s context is actually M’s context.(sM is subset of s<sub>N</sub> if both are in the same environment, which is usually the case)

-Of course, one could argue why not just use a single LSTM for sN to predict existance of N (P(N)=f(sN)) since sN contains information from sM?
+Of course, one could argue why not just use a single LSTM for s<sub>N</sub> to predict existance of N (P(N)=f(s<sub>N</sub>)) since s<sub>N</sub> contains information from sM?
 Because ignoring parental information, even if conditions for birth are ideal, can result in false prediction.

 ## Design Consideration I: Time
 In this model, time relative to the child event is used.
 The value is normalized using tanh to model the latest event’s time sensitiveness to other events.